aneeshmeher216/RISC-V-Single-Cycle-Core/README.md

 The above design of RISC-V processor is based on the harvard architecture since it has different memory for storing instructions and data namely Instruction Memory and Data memory.

 **How Single-Cycle Design Works Despite Multiple Clocked Components:**
 Even though multiple components are clocked, they all operate in parallel during the same clock cycle.
-Here's what that means:

 What happens during a single clock pulse:
 * PC: Updates to the next instruction address at the rising edge of the clock.